center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/adversary_tool.rst

      - Configuration settings that determine how a tool operates.
      - Reconfigure the tool or use a different configuration.

-   * - Metadata
-     - Implementation-specific metadata
-     - Metadata associated with the implementation or its deployment.
-     - Modify or regenerate the implementation with different metadata.

-   * - Binaries
-     - Binary characteristics associated with an implementation
-     - Artifacts associated with a particular binary implementation.
-     - Modify, replace, or recompile the binary.

 .. rubric:: References